sailoog/openplotter-documentation/en/README.md

 * **Chartplotter**.
 With [OpenCPN](http://opencpn.org), a navigation software with useful plugins.
 * **Weather Forecast**.
 Download and visualize GRIB files with [zyGrib](http://www.zygrib.org).
 * **NMEA-0183 Multiplexer**.
-Multiplexe data inputs from any number of serial lines and network interfaces and send to any number of outputs.
+Multiplex data inputs from any number of serial lines and network interfaces and send to any number of outputs.
 * **NMEA Inspector**.
 Check the data traffic to avoid conflicts and overlaps between sources.
 * **NMEA WiFi Server**.
 Share NMEA data with laptops, tablets and phones or connect to internet on port through the same device.
 * **Remote Desktop**.
 Access to OpenPlotter desktop from the cockpit through your mobile devices.